TamasPalfi/User-stories/README.md

 <details>
 <summary>Admin</summary>

-### 22. Administrator Removes Member's Access to Member's Only
+### 25. Administrator Removes Member's Access to *Members Only*
-Administrator Ava is working through checking the flagged content on the Member’s Only site, and she encounters the profile of Jonas (a member) who was flagged for posting inappropriate content.
-Ava directs herself to view Jonas’s profile via frontend interactions.
-From there, she must review all the flagged content on his profile and come to a decision on whether Jonas should be removed or not from Member’s Only.
+Administrator Ava is working through checking the flagged content on the *Members Only* and she encounters the profile of Jonas (a Member) who was flagged for posting inappropriate content.
+Ava directs herself to view Jonas’s profile.
+From there, she may review all the flagged content on his profile and come to a conclusion on whether or not Jonas should be removed or not from *Members Only*.
 Ava concludes that Jonas must be removed for violating the site’s posting policy.
-She selects the “Remove Member” button via the webpage which should then cause a confirmation pop-up to occur.
-Ava selects the “Yes” option which causes the web server to receive that request and send the needed backend services to comply with that order.
-The backend removes Jonas as a member by effectively deleting the profile page and all associated comments with the profile, but the personal data is retained.
+She selects the “Remove Member” button via the Jonas' profile page, with a confirmation window pop-up.
+She selects "Confirm.
+Jonas is removed from *Members Only* and his content is no longer viewable.
+Jonas receives an email notifying him of this action.
 - Non-functional Aspects:
    - Web Server receives removal request
    - Node.js backend receives removal request
    - Node.js disallows Member's credentials to be used to login

-### 23. Administrator Removes Content Flagged as Inappropriate/Illegal
+### 26. Administrator Removes Content Flagged as Inappropriate/Illegal
-Administrator Ava is working through checking the flagged content on the Member’s Only site when she receives a report of inappropriate content in the form of a flagged photo.
-Ava directs herself to review the flagged photo via frontend interactions, and she must come to a decision on whether the photo should be removed or not.
-After noticing that the photo does indeed contain child pornography images on it, Ava proceeds with removing the photo.
-She selects the “Remove Post/Photo” button on the web page which would cause a confirmation pop-up to occur.
-After selecting the “Yes” button, the web server receives that request to remove post and directs it to the backend.
-The backend then removes the flagged photo from the page AND the database (no need to keep flagged data).
+Administrator Ava is working through checking the flagged content on *Members Only* and receives a report of inappropriate content in the form of a flagged photo.
+Ava directs herself to review the flagged photo, and she must come to a conclusion on whether the photo should be removed or not.
+She deems the content inappropriate/illegal, and proceeds to remove the photo.
+She selects the “Remove Post/Photo” button on the webpage of the photo, causing a confirmation popup to occur.
+She selects "Confirm", and the content is removed from *Members Only*.
 - Non-functional Aspects:
    - Web Server receives removal request
    - Node.js backend receives removal request
    - Node.js uses database interface to remove data from the site

-### 24. Administrator Edits Member's Photo
+### 27. Administrator Edits Member's Photo
-Administrator Andrew wants to make Member’s Only the best visually pleasing web-page out there.
-Thus, he decides he wants to edit a member’s photo to add a filter in the hopes that it would increase web traffic to the site.
-First, Andrew directs the web page via frontend interactions to the photo on Curtis’s (a member) profile that he would like to edit.
-Andrew selects the “Edit” button next to the photo, and he uses the photo editing software to apply a color filter.
-After making the necessary revisions, he selects the “Save” button which would cause a confirmation pop-up to occur.
-Andrew confirms he’s satisfied with the changes by selecting the “Yes” button.
-The web server receives this request to save and sends it to the backend.
-The backend then saves this new photo to the database as well without removing the original photo.
-However, the filter has been added and the photo is updated correctly.
-Adding filters is not the only thing that Andrew can do to Curtis’s photo.
-He could also choose to add sponsored content which he would do to also increase web traffic and revenue in terms of partnerships.
-The process Andrew take to do that is nearly identical to the filtering case except Andrew uses the photo editing software to input another image (the sponsored content) onto the photo rather than apply a filter.
-It’s also important to note that these two interactions described above could very well occur as or in a comment instead of a post.
-This is as simple as just a different location where Andrew is working to change content from.
-A final comment is that visibility does have an effect here, as Curtis would not see the changed content on his own profile but rather what he originally posted.
+Administrator Andrew wants to make *Members Only* more visually pleasing.
+He decides he wants to edit a member’s photo to add a filter in the hopes that it would increase web traffic to the site.
+First, Andrew directs himself to the webpage containing the photo he wants to edit, on Member Curtis' page.
+He proceeds to edit the photo [SEE #14-16].
+After making the necessary revisions, he selects the "Confirm" button, altering the photo.
+Curtis will not see the changed content on his own profile but rather what he originally posted - while all other Members of *Members Only* will see the altered photo.
 - Non-functional Aspects:
    - Web Server receives new post and photo
    - Node.js backend receives post information and posts it